 The Wolof of Guinea-Bissau

 The Wolof of Guinea-Bissau, numbering approximately 11,000 people, are Unengaged and Unreached.
-They are a West African ethnic group indigenous to northwestern Senegal, the Gambia, and southwestern coastal Mauritania.
-They are an Diaspora people, in the Atlantic-Wolof people cluster of the Sub-Saharan African affinity bloc.
+They are a West African ethnic group indigenous to northwestern Senegal, the Gambia, and southwestern coastal Mauritania They are an Diaspora people, in the Atlantic-Wolof people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Islam - Sunni.
 They primarily speak Wolof.

 Wolof in The Gambia photo